ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/06-queues-as-arrays.md

 :::

 There remains one more subtle problem to the array-based queue implementation.
-How can we recognize when the queue is empty or full?
+How can we recognise when the queue is empty or full?

 ::: dsvis
 Circular array queue -- empty.